awsdocs/aws-cloudhsm-user-guide/doc_source/java-library-install.md

    $ export HSM_PASSWORD=<password>
    ```

-1. Use the following command to run the Basic Functionality test\.
-If successful, the command's output should be similar to the one below\.
+1. Use the following command to run the basic functionality test\.
+If successful, the command's output should be similar to the one that follows\.

    ```
    $ java8 -classpath "/opt/cloudhsm/java/*" org.junit.runner.JUnitCore TestBasicFunctionality